JoernBerkefeld/SFMC-Cookbook/general/README.md

 _Why?_ Junior developers can learn from how their code is changed by the auto-formatters and

 _Why?_ Still not convinced?
 The guys over at Prettier wrote an actual [essay](https://prettier.io/docs/en/why-prettier.html) on this.

+### Use Syntax Highlighting

+For Visual Studio Code you can get this [AMPscript syntax highlighter](https://marketplace.visualstudio.com/items?itemName=sergey-agadzhanov.AMPscript).
+Also, you should manually assign `*.ssjs` of type JavaScript, providing you more options when it comes to linting and auto-formatting than if you were using `*.js`.
+It also logically separates your SSJS from JS, avoiding confusion.

 ### Folder structure